New Updates To Our Most Popular Articles

 Benefits and Drawbacks of Responsive Web Design

-Through the process of this conversion from Static HTML to the newer Responsive Web Design, we have certainly improved a couple things, but also degraded some others.
+Through the process of this conversion from Static HTML to Responsive Web Design, we have certainly improved a few things, but also degraded others.
 For the improvements, the articles are more friendly to mobile viewing.
 The conversion was also a good time to make some article updates and improvements.
-Also, having the articles now in the content management system has some benefit (for us, more than for a reader).
+Finally, having the articles now in the content management system has some benefit (for us, more than for a reader).